 The Maracanã of Rio de Janeiro is possibly the world’s most famous football stadium.
 It is the home of Brazilian football and has hosted two World Cup finals.

 Guided tours of the Maracanã run every day from 9am to 4pm, except on match days, when they stop three hours before kick-off.
-You can book an official stadium tour ticket here with free cancellation.
+You can book a three-hour behind the scenes tour in advance with free cancellation.